 Lifecycle Services (LCS) provides regularly updated services.
 The goal of LCS is to deliver the right information, at the right time, to the right people, and to help ensure repeatable, predictable success with each roll-out of an implementation, update, or upgrade.
 LCS is available to customers and partners as part of their support plans.
 If you're a Microsoft Dynamics AX 2012 customer, you can sign in by using your CustomerSource or PartnerSource credentials.
-If you're a customer of the newest version of Dynamics 365 for Operations, you can sign in by using your Microsoft Azure Active Directory (Azure AD) credentials.
+If you're a customer of the newest version of Finance and Operations, you can sign in by using your Microsoft Azure Active Directory (Azure AD) credentials.
 Go to LCS.

 Tools that are provided in LCS

 The following table lists the tools that are provided in LCS and describes the phases that each tool applies to.

 |Projects||Projects are the key organizer for your experience in LCS.
 Projects let you invite your partners to collaborate with you, and they also let you track progress.|